 But I realized that I always felt a bit drowsy whenever I took it.

-When I finally found out that it is one of its benefits, I started using it as a natural sleeping aid whenever I couldn’t get myself to sleep.
+When I finally found out that it is one of its benefits, I started using it as a natural sleeping aid whenever I couldn’t sleep.

 It also has choleretic effects, so it aids digestion and can be used to relieve constipation.